madskjeldgaard/tree-sitter-supercollider/README.md

 - **test/corpus/** - All unit tests sit here as .txt files
 - **queries/*.scm** - Syntax highlighting, code folding and indentation
 - **src/scanner.c** - A C file defining external scanners for more complex matching tasks

+New features and fixes are merged on branch `develop` first.
+Maintainance workflow for new releases would be:
+- update version: run `tree-sitter version --bump`
+- merge `develop` to `main`
+- add tag for the new version
+- file pull requests to update [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter), [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) and [nvim-treesitter-context](https://github.com/nvim-treesitter/nvim-treesitter-context) if necessary.

 ### Resources
 Here are some helpful resources for developers who want to contribute: